toluwee/Kmeans-with-TFv2.3.0/README.md

 # kmeans
-Example of KMeans algorithm for selecting t-shirt sizes implemented in Tensorflow
+Implementation of KMeans algorithm in Tensorflow v 2.3.0 for selecting t-shirt sizes